 Work supervision crew.

+The new steaks were still chilling in the refrigerator.
+Now it was finally time to clean out the freezer.
+All of the frozen vegies and dried fruit went into the garden tub and meat into a large cooler.
+Multiple trips throwing away labor/energy intensive preserved fruits and vegies were made to the quickly refilling compost bin.
+I am sure the poor worms were in shock after being bombarded with frozen beans, tomatoes, peppers and fruit.
 Then came time to sort the meat.
 Both age and 8 days without power had caused a lot of freezer burn.
 Some was still edible.
 Some was good to be cooked and made into dog treats and the rest had to go.
 We don't have garbage service out here.
 On the way to town, I chased down a garbage truck to see if I could persuade him to take my cooler of frozen meat for some cash but he declined.

 Plan B. A couple days ago there was a very large, dead raccoon on our drive.
 When I came back from my town trip, it was gone.
 Apparently major predictors have moved back in close to the house.
 Known bear, cougars, lynx and fox inhabit a far corner of the property.
 I decided to leave them a feast and hopefully draw them away from the house side of the ridge.
 I drove with my cooler to the far corner of the property; scrambled over the tiddlywinks of ice downed trees until I found bear and cougar tracks and; left a frozen feast.